NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 ```

 For schedule 2, after schedule, the extents of the leaf domain will be `[3, 4]`.
-So for this schedule, we will be iterating the tensor as:
+So for this schedule, we will be iterating the tensor as as the following Listing 2:

 ```python
 T[0, 0], T[0, 1], T[0, 2] , T[0, 3]